adaltas/node-nikita/packages/engine/src/actions/ssh/open.coffee.md

   }
 })
 .ssh.open()
-.call(function(options){
+.call(function({config}){
   assert(!!@ssh(), true)
 })
 .ssh.close()
 ```

-## Events
+## Hooks

-    on_action = ({options, state}) ->
+    on_action = ({config, state}) ->
       # Merge SSH config namespace
-      if options.ssh and not ssh.is options.ssh
+      if config.ssh and not ssh.is config.ssh
-        options[k] ?= v for k, v of options.ssh or {}
+        config[k] ?= v for k, v of config.ssh or {}
-        delete options.ssh
+        delete config.ssh
       # Define host from ip
-      if options.ip and not options.host
+      if config.ip and not config.host
-        options.host = options.ip
+        config.host = config.ip
       # Default root properties
-      options.root ?= {}
+      config.root ?= {}
-      if options.root.ip and not options.root.host
+      if config.root.ip and not config.root.host
-        options.root.host = options.root.ip
+        config.root.host = config.root.ip
-      options.root.host ?= options.host
+      config.root.host ?= config.host
-      options.root.port ?= options.port
+      config.root.port ?= config.port

 ## Schema

-Options are transfered as is to the ssh2 module to create a new SSH connection.
+Configuration propeties are transfered as is to the ssh2 module to create a new SSH connection.
 Only will they be converted from snake case to came case.
 It is also possible to
-pass all the options through the `ssh` property.
+pass all the properties through the `ssh` property.

     schema =
       type: 'object'